 Display Resolution and Color Palettes

 The display resolution and color palettes available on early gaming systems also played a significant role in defining the appearance of retro games.
 For instance, the Atari 2600 had a resolution of 160×192 pixels and could display a maximum of 16 colors.
 The NES had a slightly better resolution of 256×240 pixels and could display up to 64 colors.
-In contrast, modern gaming consoles can output resolutions of up to 4K and display millions of colors.
-These limitations forced developers to work with blocky, pixelated graphics and limited color schemes.
+This limitation forced designers to choose colors carefully, leading to the vibrant and sometimes quirky color schemes that are now synonymous with retro gaming.

 Evolution of Gaming Technology